risk-first/website/menagerie/Risk-Landscape.md

 ## The Financial Crisis

-In the [Financial Services](https://en.wikipedia.org/wiki/Financial_services) industry, lots of effort is spend calculating things like:
+In the [Financial Services](https://en.wikipedia.org/wiki/Financial_services) industry, whole _departments_ exist to calculate things like:

 - [Market Risk](https://en.wikipedia.org/wiki/Market_risk):  the risk that the amount some asset you hold/borrow/have loaned is going to change in value.
 - [Credit Risk](https://en.wikipedia.org/wiki/Credit_risk):  the risk that someone who owes you a payment at a specific point in time might not pay it back.
 - [Liquidity Risk](https://en.wikipedia.org/wiki/Liquidity_risk): the risk that you can't find a market to sell/buy something, usually leading to a shortage of ready cash.

 ... and so on.
-You don't need to know the details exactly to understand this story.
+But, we don't need to know the details exactly to understand this story.

 They get expressed in ways like this:

 > "we have a 95% chance that today we'll lose less than £100"

 In the financial crisis, though, these models of risk didn't turn out to be much use.
 Although there are lots of conflicting explanations of what happened, one way to look at it is this:

  - Liquidity difficulties (i.e. amount of cash you have for day-to-day running of the bank) caused some banks to not be able to cover their interest payments.
  - This caused credit defaults (the thing that [Credit Risk](https://en.wikipedia.org/wiki/Credit_risk) measures were meant to guard against) even though the banks _technically_ were solvent.
  - That meant that, in time, banks got bailed out, share prices crashed and there was lots of [Quantitative Easing](https://en.wikipedia.org/wiki/Quantitative_easing).
  - All of which had massive impacts on the markets in ways that none of the [Market Risk](https://en.wikipedia.org/wiki/Market_risk) models foresaw.

 All the [Risks](Glossary#Risk) were [correlated](https://www.investopedia.com/terms/c/correlation.asp).
 That is, they were affected by the _same underlying events_, or _each other_.